j-hernandez32/hernandez-jessica-MIXER/README.md

 # Interactive Music Mixer by Jessi Hernandez

 An interactive music mixer with a nature theme.
-Drag and drop functionality will allow the user to create a custom music track depending on the items dropped into the scene with triggered animations.
+Javascript event handling will allow the user to create a custom nature ambient track depending on the items dropped into the scene with.

 This multimedia application was written using HTML5, CSS and Javascript.